-And, good news here, in the case of the simplest matrices, the real diagonal ones, we have:
+And, good news here, in the case of the simplest self-adjoint matrices, namely the real diagonal ones, we have:

 \begin{theorem} For any diagonal matrix $A\in M_N(\mathbb R)$ we have the formula

 where $\lambda_1,\ldots,\lambda_N\in\mathbb R$ are the diagonal entries of $A$.
 Thus the measure

 can be regarded as being the law of $A$, in the sense of Definition 3.26. \end{theorem}